Thomas Glyn Watkin

-The Reverend Professor Thomas Glyn Watkin KC (born 1952) is a Welsh lawyer and the first person to be appointed to the post of First Legislative Counsel to the Welsh Government, taking up his post in April 2007.
+The Reverend Professor Thomas Glyn Watkin KC FLSW (born 1952) is a Welsh lawyer and the first person to be appointed to the post of First Legislative Counsel to the Welsh Government, taking up his post in April 2007.

 First Legislative Counsel

 Working within the Office of the Legislative Counsel, part of the Welsh Government, Professor Watkin had responsibility for the drafting of the Welsh Government's legislative programme following the implementation of the Government of Wales Act 2006.

 Education

 Thomas Glyn Watkin was born in the village of Cwmparc in the Rhondda in 1952.
 He studied law at Pembroke College, Oxford, where he was Oades and Stafford Scholar (1971-1974).
 He obtained the degrees of BA (1974), BCL (1975) and MA (1977) from the University of Oxford and was called to the bar by the Middle Temple (1976).

 Professional career

 From 1975 until 2004, he was successively lecturer, senior lecturer, reader and professor in the Law School at the University of Wales, Cardiff, as well as acting as Legal Assistant to the Governing Body of the Church in Wales from 1981 until 1998.
 He was appointed foundation Professor of Law at the University of Wales, Bangor in 2004.

 Known mainly for his work in legal history and civil law, Professor Watkin is a council member of the Selden Society, Secretary and Treasurer of the Welsh Legal History Society and a member of the editorial board of the Journal of Legal History.
 He was elected to the Academy of Private Lawyers of Milan and Pavia in 2002, and is an ordained priest in the Church in Wales.

+In 2013, Professor Watkin was elected a Fellow of the Learned Society of Wales.

 In 2019 Professor Watkin was appointed as Queen's Counsel honoris causa.
 Upon his appointment the Lord Chancellor, David Gauke MP, referred to Professor Watkin's role as the Welsh Government's "...first principal Legislative Draftsman", noting that he was "involved centrally in establishing and building the legislative drafting capacity of the Welsh Government – in both English and Welsh – in the initial years of primary legislative devolution for Wales".